 No positive reinforcement training back then!

-Hawker uses the term Newfoundland and St John’s dog interchangeably, but he describes the type of Newfoundland dog that the shooting man should acquire as “by far the best for any kind of shooting, oftener black than any other colour, and scarcely bigger than a pointer.
+Hawker uses the term Newfoundland and St John’s dog interchangeably, but he describes the type of Newfoundland dog that the shooting man should acquire as “by far the best for any kind of shooting, oftener black than any other color, and scarcely bigger than a pointer.
 He is made rather long in the head and nose, pretty deep in the chest; very fine in the legs; has short or smooth hair; does not carry his tail so much curled (as the larger Newfoundland) ; and is extremely quick and active in running, swimming, or fighting.”

 Hawker notes that “Their sense of smell is hardly to be credited.
 Their discrimination of scent, in following wounded pheasant through a whole covert full of game, or a pinioned wildfowl through a furze break, or warren of rabbits, appears almost impossible.”